Some of Equinor’s most exciting development work is taking place in the United States, one of our key innovation hubs worldwide.

-Our upstream activities in the US are managed from Houston, Texas, while our midstream, marketing and trading activities are managed from our office in Stamford, Connecticut.
+Our upstream activities in the US are managed from Houston, Texas, while our wind power, midstream, marketing and trading activities are managed from our office in Stamford, Connecticut.

 To share views about safety and environmental matters in our US offshore business, contact SafetyandEnvironment@equinor.com